 How did the Globetrotters club start?

 Norman Ford is the founder of the Globetrotters Club, which started back in 1945.
-He is alive and well and now lives in Texas, but is British-born.
+He lived in Texas, but was British-born.

 By the start of WW2, and at the tender age of 18, he had already caught the travel bug, having cycled around the UK and youth hostelled in Ireland and Switzerland.
 Whilst on leave in the UK, in 1944, Norman together with a friend bought an old sailing boat, intending to sail around the world in it.